CoderDojo/Dublin-HTML/chatroom/README.md

 ```
 7. Find out the IP address of your machine (ifconfig on mac, ipconfig on windows)
 8. change the http://localhost in the index html to be the same as your computer.
+So line 5 in index.html should look like
 ```
 var socket = io.connect('http://192.168.1.1');
 ```